jenkinsci/opentelemetry-plugin/README.md

 ## Features

-### Distributed traces of the job executions

-Enables
+### Monitoring of Jenkins jobs execution using distributed tracing principles

- * Understand where time is spent, including time spent waiting to schedule the job (build queue)
+* Understand where time is spent, including time spent waiting to schedule the job (time spent in the build queue)
-   * Long span "Phase : Start" --> job waiting to be allocated a build agent
+   * The time spent in the built queue waiting for a build agent is visualised with the span "Phase : Start"
 * Detect increasing time spent in steps like
-   * Invocations of external systems (git checkout...)
+   * Invocations of external systems (e.g. git checkout...)

-Leverage

-* Automated anomaly detection on spans and traces detecting drifts on duration of steps

- * host details of the build agent on which steps are executed

-### Ideas

-* Collect labels of build agents
-* Expose traceparent to shell calls
-* Detect outages caused by upgrades.
-Report on the version of the plugin of each plugin being used as a step
+* Built in integration with [Elastic Observability](https://www.elastic.co/observability), [Jaeger](https://www.jaegertracing.io/), and [Zipkin](https://zipkin.io/).
+   Other OpenTelemetry compatible distributed tracing solutions are also supported.

 ### Metrics on Jenkins health indicators

+* Jenkins health metrics
-ci.pipeline.run.active
+    * ci.pipeline.run.active
-ci.pipeline.run.launched
+    * ci.pipeline.run.launched
-ci.pipeline.run.started
+    * ci.pipeline.run.started
-ci.pipeline.run.completed
+    * ci.pipeline.run.completed
-ci.pipeline.run.aborted
+    * ci.pipeline.run.aborted
-jenkins.queue.waiting
+    * jenkins.queue.waiting
-jenkins.queue.blocked
+    * jenkins.queue.blocked
-jenkins.queue.buildable
+    * jenkins.queue.buildable
-jenkins.queue.left
+    * jenkins.queue.left
-jenkins.queue.time_spent_millis
+    * jenkins.queue.time_spent_millis
+* Jenkins metrics can be visualised with any OpenTelemetry compatible metrics solution such as [Prometheus](https://prometheus.io/) or [Elastic Observability](https://www.elastic.co/observability)

 ## Getting started

-Configure the OpenTelemetry endpoint.
-Only GRPC OTLP is supported for the moment.
+* Setup an OpenTelemetry endpoint such as the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib)
+* Install the Jenkins OpenTelemetry plugin
+* Configure the Jenkins OpenTelemetry plugin navigating to the "Manage Jenkins / Configure System" screen
+* In the OpenTelemetry section define
+  * "OTLP GRPC Endpoint": the hostname and port of the OpenTelemetry GRPC Protocol (OTLP GRPC) endpoint, typically an OpenTelemetry Collector or directly an Observability backend that supports the OTLP GRPC protocol
+  * "Use TLS": check if your OTLP GRPC uses TLS
+  * "GRPC Authentication Token Header" : name of the authentication header if header based authentication is used
+  * "GRPC Authentication Token": token when using header based authentication
+  * Visualization backend: the backend used to visualize job executions as traces.
+    * Elastic Observability
+    * Jaeger
+    * Zipkin
+    * Custom Observability backend for other visualisation solution
 ## Screenshots

-Sample of traces collected by Elastic APM for various flavors of pipelines
+Sample of traces collected with Elastic Observability for various flavors of pipelines

 ### Declarative Pipeline